 - Education for the 4th Industrial Revolution (e4i4)

 - Professor John Baruch, Visiting Professor Leeds Beckett University, Tsinghua University

 - The 4th Industrial Revolution will replace about 50% of UK jobs with robots using AI control systems either for talking to people and answering questions or for driving vehicles and everything in between.
 Close human support tasks are impossible to robotise such as nursing or teaching but many others will go.
-Most importantly self-driving vehicles will completely change our cities and public transport.
 The cost of goods will continue to fall but the key challenge is developing the new economy with its new jobs and new types of work based on technological innovation and creativity.
 The talk will focus on how the under 28 year olds can rebuild their lives, and opportunities exploiting the unique situation they now find themselves in with the Tsunami of Covid 19.